TERREMEMBER/znbase/docs/content/stable/deploy/manual-deployment/_index.md

     weight: 610
 ---

-This section covers the generic manual deployment of a YugabyteDB cluster in a single region or data center with a multi-zone/multi-rack configuration.
+This section covers the generic manual deployment of a ZNbaseDB cluster in a single region or data center with a multi-zone/multi-rack configuration.
 Note that single zone configuration is a special case of multi-zone where all placement related flags are set to the same value across every node.

 <p>

-For AWS deployments specifically, a <a href="../public-clouds/aws#manual-deployment">step-by-step guide</a> to deploying a YugabyteDB cluster is also available.
+For AWS deployments specifically, a <a href="../public-clouds/aws#manual-deployment">step-by-step guide</a> to deploying a ZNbaseDB cluster is also available.
 These steps can be easily adopted for on-premises deployments or deployments in other clouds.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">